FranciscoKnebel/FranciscoKnebel/README.md

-### Hi there 👋
+## Hi there 👋

-💬 Hello, my name is Francisco Paiva Knebel.
+💬 Hello, my name is **Francisco Paiva Knebel**.

 I am a computer engineer, graduated at the brazilian [Federal University of Rio Grande do Sul](https://ufrgs.br) (UFRGS) in 2020.

-🔭 I’m currently working on obtaining my Master of Science (M.Sc.) degree in Computer Science at UFRGS, with the focus on Digital Twins and Computer Networks.
+I’m currently working on obtaining my Master of Science (M.Sc.) degree in Computer Science at UFRGS, with the focus on Digital Twins and Computer Networks.

+Concurrently, I also work as an IT Consultant for [Dawntech Inc.](https://dawntech.dev/).

-### ⚡ Know more about what I'm doing: [Personal Website](https://franciscoknebel.com)
+### ⚡ Want to know more about what I'm doing: [Personal Website](https://franciscoknebel.com)

-### 📫 How to reach me: <a href="mailto:francisco.knebel@inf.ufrgs.br">my e-mail address</a>
+### 📫 How to reach me: <a href="mailto:franciscopaivaknebel@gmail.com">my e-mail address</a>

 ## 👯 Groups I endorse and support